How to care for mulch

 Frequently Asked Questions

-Most experts recommend replenishing mulch every 1-2 years, or as needed to maintain a 2-4 inch depth.
+Most experts recommend replenishing the mulch every 6-12 months to maintain the ideal 2-4 inch depth.

 When should I call a professional landscaper?

-If you have a large or complex landscaping project, or need help designing a new garden layout, it's best to consult a professional landscaper.
+If you have a large or complex landscaping area, or if you notice significant weed or pest problems in the mulch, it may be best to consult a professional landscaper for guidance.

 Connect with certified professionals in your area